Our Leaders are Elected by Morons (a.k.a. “The Undecideds”)

 Let’s say there’s a stadium full of people.
 Someone gets on the loudspeaker and announces that everyone has just won a free dinner.
 The only stipulation is — everyone in the stadium must agree on what’s to be served.

-A series of votes is taken.
+A vote is taken.
 Thousands vote for steak.
 Thousands vote for salmon.
 Thousands vote for lobster.
 The bottom line is, no one can agree on anything.
 So, the meal comes down to a vote where finally, there are no objections, and the lowest common denominator prevails.
 The verdict?
 Everyone ends up eating beans and hot dogs.

-That’s what political campaigns have come down to — beans and hot dogs on a silver platter – trying to appeal to and appease that last sliver of the indifferent, who perhaps by some magical last-minute Hail Mary television ad might actually be motivated enough to get off their lazy asses and go out and pull the lever for their candidate.
+That’s what political campaigns have come down to — beans and hot dogs in a voting booth — trying to appeal to and appease that last sliver of the indifferent, who might actually be motivated enough to get off their lazy asses and go out and pull the lever for their candidate.